Lorenzooone/ShantaeText/README.md

 # ShantaeText
 Text Injecting and Extracting Software for Shantae on GBC.

+Works with the USA version of the game.

 The Extractor outputs a file named textBank.txt in the same folder of the .exe, which can be easily edited.

 The Injector inserts in the ROM the edited textBank.txt file.